-- "Decision-analytic Approaches to Evaluating Prevention Policy Alternatives," 2008.
-Current position: Assistant Professor of Decisio n Science, Stanford Medical School, Stanford University
+"Decision-analytic Approaches to Evaluating Prevention Policy Alternatives," 2008.
+Current position: Assistant Professor of Medicine, Stanford University School of Medicine

-- "Examining Methods Used to Evaluate the Cost-Effectiveness of Childhood Obesity Interventions," 2012.
-Current Position: Acting Assistant Professor, Department of Pediatrics, University of Washington School of Medicine & Seattle Children's Research Institute
+"Examining Methods Used to Evaluate the Cost-Effectiveness of Childhood Obesity Interventions," 2012.
+Current position: Acting Assistant Professor, Department of Pediatrics, University of Washington School of Medicine and Seattle Children's Research Institute

 Evaluative Science and Statistics

-- "Longitudinal Methods for Investigating Pharmaceutical Advertising, Adherence and Prior Authorization Policies," 2008.
-Current position: Assistant Professor, School of Population and Public Health, University of British Columbia
+"Longitudinal Methods for Investigating Pharmaceutical Advertising, Adherence and Prior Authorization Policies," 2008.
+Current position: Associate Professor, School of Population and Public Health, University of British Columbia

-- "With or Without: Empirical Analyses of Disparities in Health Care Access and Quality," 2012.
-Current position: Young Professionals Program, The World Bank
+"With or Without: Empirical Analyses of Disparities in Health Care Access and Quality," 2012.
+Current position: Health Economist, The World Bank

-- "Safety Climate in US Hospitals: Its Measurement, Variation, and Relationship to Organizational Safety Performance," 2008.
-Current position: Assistant Professor of Health Care Management and Policy, Harvard School of Public Health
+"Safety Climate in US Hospitals: Its Measurement, Variation, and Relationship to Organizational Safety Performance," 2008.
+Current position: Associate Professor of Health Care Management and Policy, Harvard School of Public Health

 "'Everything for Everybody'?
 An Examination of Organizational Scope in the Hospital Industry," 2010.
 Current Position: Assistant Professor, Department of Health Policy and Administration, Pennsylvania State University